Fancy Letting Your Home on Airbnb? Read Up on The Rules First

 Most residential mortgages don’t allow short-term lets as standard – although some will grant consent in return for a fee.
 Metro Bank recently became the first mortgage lender to add a clause to its home loans allowing borrowers to let out their property through Airbnb for up to 90 days a year without asking its permission.

-Owners of leasehold flats should also check their lease to confirm if short-term letting is allowed.
-Tenants should ask their landlord’s permission to sub-let a rental property.
+Leasehold flat owners should also check their leases to confirm whether short-term letting is allowed.
+Tenants should ask their landlord’s permission to sublet a rental property.

-The perils of letting a property on Airbnb were recently highlighted by an incident in Brighton.
+An incident in Brighton recently highlighted the perils of renting a property on Airbnb.
 Four guests needed hospital treatment after the balcony of the flat they were renting collapsed, sending the group tumbling two storeys.
-Airbnb denied liability for the incident while the insurer for the freehold building is expected to follow suit.
+Airbnb denied liability for the incident, and the insurer for the freehold building is expected to follow suit.